Smooth Min-Max Monotonic Networks

 \section{Conclusions}

-The smooth min-max (SMM) architecture, although only slightly different, improves on its ancestor MM both conceptually and in terms of results in our empirical evaluation.
-An SMM module is a simple -- and we would argue very elegant -- way to ensure monotonicity.
-In light of our experimental results, current neural network approaches for modelling monotonic functions appear overly complex, both in terms of algorithmic description length and especially computational complexity.
+The smooth min-max (\SMM) module is a simple, efficient, theoretically sound, and -- as we would argue -- very elegant way to ensure monotonicity.
+The experiments confirmed our hypothesis that the pioneering min-max (\MM) architecture suffers from silent neurons.
+This issue is addressed by the \SMM{}, which is the main reason why the proposed approach achieves state-of-the-art performance.
+In light of our results, many neural network approaches for modelling monotonic functions appear overly complex, both in terms of algorithmic description length and especially computational complexity.
 For example, lattice-based approaches suffer from the exponential increase in the number of trainable parameters with increasing dimensionality, and other approaches rely on solving SMT and MILP problems, which are typically NP-hard.
 The SMM is designed to be a module usable in a larger learning system that is trained end-to-end.
-From the methods considered in this study, only MM and the lattice layer have this property.
-We regard SMM as a drop-in replacement for both.
+From the methods considered in this study, MM, \HLL, CMNN, and \LMN{} have this property, and we regard SMM as a drop-in replacement for those.